Last updated on May 6, 2024

 Preferences

-To access Settings:
+To access Preferences:

 * By default, if you do not change this option, the previously used setting will be applied.